AgamBhullar/SuperFox/ProjectDocument.md

 To enhance the game feel with animation, for example, we added animations when the player collects fruits in each level, making collecting movement more attractive and thus achieving the effect of increasing the player's satisfaction and feeling of achievement.

 We tried to add more things to the animation and visuals to make our game more intriguing and juicy, but some effects were not possible because of time constraints.
 For example, adding disappearing animations for collected fruits, adding animations for enemy deaths, etc.
+Agam Bhullar helped Olivia Qian make the player animations come to life by connecting all the animations together in the animator window.
+Jaspreet helped Olivia with scripting of the enemy movement.

 [Contributors: Olivia Qian, Agam Bhullar, and Jaspreet Singh]